ThibautBremand/DataEng_Scrape_Hedgeye_Webpage/README.md

 This Notebook contains a script corresponding to the exercise evocated in this repo :
 https://github.com/fkchang/Data-Engineer-Applicant-Exercise

 The idea is to scrape this [website's main page's HTML](https://app.hedgeye.com/insights/all?type=insight), using **Beautifulsoup**.
 Then, we retrieve the top 6 trending articles from this page, and their corresponding URLs.
-Finally, we can scrape each of the corresponding webpages, using the URLs, in order to obtain all the data we need.
+Finally, we can scrape each of the corresponding webpages, using the URLs, in order to obtain all the data we need for each article.

 - Datetime Published
 - Headline